USPS chief DeJoy said to cut post office hours, lengthen delivery times in 10-year-plan

 DeJoy is expected to emphasize the need for austerity to ensure more consistent delivery and rein in billions of dollars in financial losses, according to the people, who spoke on the condition of anonymity to discuss sensitive conversations.
 The agency is weighed down by $188.4 billion in liabilities, and DeJoy told a House panel last month that he expects the agency will lose $160 billion over the next 10 years.

 The plan, which he told the panel was eight months in the making, is meant to reset expectations for the Postal Service and its place in the express-shipping market.
-It’s couched in the notion that the historically high package volumes of the pandemic-era will persist, and reorients the agency around consumers who don’t use the mail for letters, advertisements or business transactions as much as they once did.
+It’s couched in the notion that the historically high package volumes of the pandemic-era will persist, and reorients the agency around consumers who don’t use the mail service for letters, advertisements or business transactions as much as they once did.

 “Does it make a difference if it’s an extra day to get to get a letter?”
 DeJoy told the House Oversight and Reform Committee in February.
 “Because something has to change.
 We cannot keep doing the same thing we’re doing.”